 What are the Interactions of Chamomile Tea?

 If you are taking any medicines on a regular basis, consult with your doctor before starting on chamomile tea.
-The compounds present in chamomile tea could interact with the sedatives, aspirin, blood thinners, NSAID pain killers, antiplatelet drugs and some other drugs (Reference - Supplement guide for Chamomile, WebMD, Retrieved on 21 April 2020)
+The compounds present in chamomile tea could interact with the sedatives, aspirin, blood thinners, NSAID pain killers, antiplatelet drugs and some other drugs (Reference - additives guide for Chamomile, WebMD, Retrieved on 1 January 2023)

 Should I drink Chamomile Tea During Pregnancy?